-The data used to calculate the SAFs for the elementary and secondary panels of base school operations have been updated as of March 8, 2019.
+The data used to calculate the SAFs for the elementary and secondary panels of base school operations were last updated as of March 8, 2019.
 All other datasets were last updated September 2, 2014.

-Enhanced Top-up for School Operations component
+Enhanced Top-up for School Operations Component